t-dev7/Personal-Projects/Password Generator/README.md

 3. HTMLPage1.html is the main html page for the front end of the webpage
 4. JavaScript1.js is the Javascript file to change the highlight and visibility between the generation modes
 5. server.js is supposed to be where the node.js server is create and the parsing of the dictionary.csv happens when it first starts up.
 (There will be a flag eventually to make sure it doesnt run everytime the server goes down and starts up.)
+6. public/css is where the css file resides to style the html page with the custom slider and different flex-box orientations.